 COMPENSATORY MEASURES iden and Use Census is not conducted or if all required locations are not tified Compensatory Measure A.1 requires this condition to be rted in the next Annual Radiological Environmental Operating Report.
 Efflu locat feet dition B requires notification in the next submission of the Radioactive ent Release Report if the new Land Use Census identifies a new tion of a milk animal, residence, or garden greater than 500 square and the calculated dose of dose commitment at this new location is ter than that calculated by the current census at the current locations.
-Condition C is an escalation of Condition B. It occurs if one of the n identified census locations has a calculated dose greater than 120 percent of the dose from the current locations via the same exp pathway.
-In this case the new location must be added to the Radiol Environmental Monitoring Program within 30 days.
-The compensat measures also state that the sample location having the lowest calc dose can be deleted from the Radiological Monitoring Program after October 31 of the year the newly discovered location was found.
-In addition, the NRC is to be notified in the next Effluent Release Repor This notification must include a revised figure(s) and table for the Ol reflecting the new location(s). struc Compensatory Measures associated with Conditions B and C are ctured to assure action is taken to evaluate and implement the results e Land Use Census.
-SURVEILLANCE REQUIREMENTS This surveillance requires a Land Use Census to be conducted every year.
+Condition C is an escalation of Condition B. It occurs if one of the neidentified census locations has a calculated dose greater than 120 percent of the dose from the current locations via the same experimental Monitoring Program within 30 days.
+The compensate measures also state that the sample location having the lowest calculated dose can be deleted from the Radiological Monitoring Program after October 31 of the year the newly discovered location was found.
+In addition, the NRC is to be notified in the next Effluent Release Report This notification must include a revised figure(s) and table for the OE reflecting the new location(s).
+The Compensatory Measures associated with Conditions B and C are structured to assure action is taken to evaluate and implement the results of the Land Use Census.
+SURVEILLANCE REQUIREMENTS year This surveillance requires a Land Use Census to be conducted every year.
 The results of the Land Use Census are to be included in the annual Radiological Environmental Operating Report.
 REFERENCES 1.
 10 CFR 50.
 2. NUREG-1302.
 3. FSAR Section 15.0.3.
 4. Regulatory Guide 1.109.